Staffjoy/v2/README.md

 ## Credit

-The authors of the original code were [@philipithomas](https://github.com/philipithomas), [@samdturner](https://github.com/samdturner), [@andhess](https://github.com/andhess), and some contractors. [@kootommy](https://github.com/kootommy) designed the application and most of the marketing sites, and worked closely with engineering on implementation.
+The authors of the original code were [@philipithomas](https://github.com/philipithomas), [@samdturner](https://github.com/samdturner), [@andhess](https://github.com/andhess), and some contractors. [@kootommy](https://github.com/kootommy) designed the application and most of the marketing pages, and worked closely with engineering on implementation.
 This is a fork of the internal repository.
 For security purposes, the Git history has been squashed.

 ## Services